bitcharmer/tlb_shootdowns/README.md

 6. Waits a short while before dumping stats to influxdb
 7. Profit

 This is of course a simplified description of what's happening so if you want details, please have a look at the code.

+There is only one external dependency in this code and that is [HDR Histogram](https://github.com/HdrHistogram/HdrHistogram_c).
+It's a brilliant piece of software that uses unhealthy amounts of bit-twiddling magic and some hardcore maths to offer cheap, efficient and very low-overhead histogram implementation.
+It also has extremely small memory footprint which matters here a lot as we can't afford to be compute or memory intensive.
+Otherwise we'd have to deal with the observation introducing too much noise into the experiment.
+You have to clone and build it before you will be able to compile tlb_shootdowns binary.

 Important note - measuring performance of hardware caches is extremely difficult and super easy to get wrong.
 This is mostly due to the timescales (of nanoseconds) and the subtle character of the impact this type of interactions make.
 For that reason this exercise only makes sense if performed on a reasonably tuned system.
 You will need to get rid of the major sources of jitter (at least from the culprit and victim cpus) such as: